AllysonBusch/Fraudulent-Credit-Card-Data/README.md

 ## Launch

-The file needed to run the project is included in the project folder.
+The file needed to run the project is included in the project folder, but the dataset is too large and must be downloaded from Kaggle.